Tom Leykis

+Leykis retired in 2024, streaming his last new show on May 15.

 Early life

 Leykis was born in New York City and spent his early childhood in the Bronx.
 His father was a union leader at The New York Post.
 He graduated from Newfield High School in Selden, New York at the age of 16, then entered Fordham University to study broadcasting, but dropped out due to financial issues.

 Career

 Leykis began his radio career in the state of New York in 1970.
 At the age of 14, he was once a fill-in host for WBAB, and in 1979 was featured on Mark Simone's WPIX-FM talk show comedy The Simone Phone as the host's sidekick.
 In the mid-1970s Leykis hosted one of the first public access TV shows on Long Island's Cablevision system, "The Graffiti Hour", a call-in program.
 Leykis eventually left WPIX, later went to WBAI leaving in the fall of 1981 to go to Albany to work at WQBK.
 Leykis also contributed to a show called The Phonebooth on WABC that ended in 1981.
 After his departure from WABC, Leykis was offered a full-time radio hosting job in Staunton, Virginia.